and3rsonls/swap-encrypted/README.md

 ## Swap Device Encryption With Hibernation

 ### Distro
-in this case the [ArchLinux](https://wiki.archlinux.org/title/Installation_guide) distro is installed and configured.<br>
+in this case the [Arch Linux](https://wiki.archlinux.org/title/Installation_guide) distro is installed and configured

 ### Used programs
 - cryptsetup (LUKS)